boyac/boyac/README.md

 I'm currently a Portfolio Manager at Cathay SITE, Taiwan's largest asset management company, with over $30 Billion in AUM.
 I graduated from the University of Tokyo, School of Public Policy with a quantitative focused program in applied economics.
 When I'm not in research or trading, I'm probably eating, traveling, or crossing off another item on my bucket list.
-I believe my current status is like an OTM option and underpay -200% with what I brought to the company.
+I believe my current status is like an OTM option and underpay -200% with what I brought to the company and comparing to my peers.
 I have more than a solid base of knowledge to generate returns from the capital market.
 If your department or company values investment research and investment personnel enough with corresponding compensation, I am willing to work for you.
 I am open to great oppertunities and relocation.